DeloitteOptimalReality/LightOSM.jl/docs/src/defaults.md

 See [here](https://github.com/DeloitteOptimalReality/LightOSM.jl/blob/master/src/parse.jl#L4) for the full implementation of the `maxspeed` parsing, and [here](https://github.com/DeloitteOptimalReality/LightOSM.jl/blob/master/src/parse.jl#L56) for the full implementation of any `lanes` parsing.

+Also note that the `lanes` tag is interpreted as the number of lanes in one direction of the road.
+This conflicts with the official [OSM documentation](https://wiki.openstreetmap.org/wiki/Key:lanes?uselang=en).
+If you need accurate numbers of lanes in both directions, you want to use `lanes:forward` and `lanes:backward`.
+This discrepancy will be fixed in future releases.

 ### Railways
 The returned `Way` is guaranteed to have the following `keys`:
 - (`railway::String`)